Learning rewards for robotic ultrasound scanning using probabilistic temporal ranking: Related work

-Maximum entropy or maximum likelihood inverse reinforcement learning models the probability of a user preference for a given trajectory $\zeta$ as proportional to the exponential of the total reward along the path \cite{ziebart2008maximum},
+Maximum entropy or maximum likelihood inverse reinforcement learning models the probability of a user preference for a given trajectory $\zeta$ as proportional to the exponential of the total reward along the path \citep{ziebart2008maximum},

 Here, $s$ denotes a state, $a$ an action, and $r_{s,a}$ the reward obtained for taking an action in a given state.
 It is clear that this reward model can be maximised by any number of reward functions. \citet{levine2011nonlinear} use a Gaussian process prior to constrain the reward, while \citet{wulfmeier2015maximum} backpropagate directly through the reward function using a deep neural network prior.
 Maximum entropy inverse reinforcement learning approaches are typically framed as iterative policy search, where policies are identified to maximise the reward model.
-This allows for the incorporation of additional policy constraints and inductive biases towards desirable behaviours, as in relative entropy search \cite{boularias2011relative}, which uses a relative entropy term to keep policies near a baseline, while maximising reward feature counts.
-Maximum entropy policies can also be obtained directly, bypassing reward inference stages, using adversarial imitation learning \cite{ho2016generative,finn2016connection, fu2017learning,ghasemipour2019divergence}, although reward prediction is itself useful for medical imaging applications and safety concerns limit online policy search here.
-In contrast, this paper focuses primarily on developing an improved reward model that serves as a replacement for the maximum entropy assumption.
-In light of this, we focus on reward inference directly, and leave policy search extensions using the proposed approach to future work.
+This allows for the incorporation of additional policy constraints and inductive biases towards desirable behaviours, as in relative entropy search \citep{boularias2011relative}, which uses a relative entropy term to keep policies near a baseline, while maximising reward feature counts.
+Maximum entropy policies can also be obtained directly, bypassing reward inference stages, using adversarial imitation learning \citep{ho2016generative,finn2016connection, fu2017learning,ghasemipour2019divergence}, although reward prediction is itself useful for medical imaging applications.